eerimoq/simba/doc/user-guide.rst

 Create a new package with the simba manager tool and run the example test suite.

+In the output from ``tree my_package`` below, two files may catch your eyes; setup.py and __init__.py.
+Those are Python files and are often seen in Python packages.
+They are present in a Simba package because Simba uses the Python tool ``pip`` to release and install packages.
+The idea is that everyone that implements a useful package should release it and make it available for other users to install, just as Python!

 .. code-block:: c

    $ simba create --package my_package